dosire/google-api-adwords-ruby/Readme.txt

 A few: at depth 0 - 20: unable to get local issuer certificate These are not serious: I need to make them go but they do not affect the correctness of the program.

+It is often useful to see a trace of the raw SOAP XML being sent and received.
+To enable this, set the ADWORDS4R_DEBUG environment variable to TRUE. e.g. in the bash shell, 'export ADWORDS4R_DEBUG=TRUE' The SOAP logs will be written to the current directory.

 Docs for Developers
 -------------------